 Russell Street School is a Local Authority school that caters for boys and girls.
 We cover the Early Years Foundation Stage (3-5 years old), which includes a nursery and reception class, and Key Stage 1 (5-7 year olds).
-From September 2015 we expanded to three class entry.
-There are 78 funded part-time nursery places; we also offer additional paid hours.
+We have three class entry.
+There are 39 funded part-time nursery places in each session; we also offer 30 funded hours and additional paid hours.
 We run a breakfast and after school club.